Much fresher who want to build a career in IT opt for software testing as a stepping stone.

-#3: Choose Your Niche: Don’t enter into automation/performance without manual.
+#3: Choose Your Niche: Don’t enter into automation/performance testing without knowing the manual testing.
 What’s wrong if you go step by step?
-It’s always good to know in and outs of manual testing before stepping in to automation or performance.
+It’s always good to know in and outs of manual testing before stepping into automation or performance.
 Slow & Steady wins the race.

 What you answer for “why you chose testing?”.

-Ans: Just say that you have passion at testing and not interested in programming (or you can always tell that you’re poor at programming).
+Ans: Just say that you have a passion for testing and not interested in programming (or you can always tell that you’re poor at programming).
 It’s not a crime!!!
 Just add a tag that “you can’t make better software but you can make software better” :-)

 Remember that all questions have answers in one way or the other way.
 But don’t act very smart!!!
 No vendor prepares a lock without a key.
 Respond wisely.

-You can see my other comments at this website but on different articles.
+You can see my other comments on this website but on different articles.